Flatiron Building: Site

-The Flatiron Building sits on a triangular block formed by Fifth Avenue to the west, Broadway to the east, and East 22nd Street to the south.
+The Flatiron Building occupies a triangular city block bounded by Fifth Avenue to the west, Broadway to the east, and 22nd Street to the south.
 The western and eastern facades converge, forming a "peak" at its northern corner where Fifth Avenue and Broadway intersect with East 23rd Street.
 The shape of the site arises from Broadway's diagonal alignment relative to the Manhattan street grid.
 The site measures 197.5 ft on Fifth Avenue, 214.5 ft on Broadway, and 86 ft on 22nd Street.
-Above the ground level, all three corners of the triangle are curved.
+Above the ground level, all three corners of the triangle are rounded.
+Despite the building's name, the site is shaped like a scalene right triangle, rather than an isosceles triangle (as flatirons are shaped).